Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-There is reason to believe that a representation of token $t$ from a bidirectional model that simultaneously can attend to preceding and succeeding tokens constitutes a better representation of token $t$ than a representation stemming from a unidirectional language model \citep{Devlin2019}.
-The concatenation of representations learned by a forward language model with the representations of a backward language model, however, does not generate representations that genuinely draw from left and right contexts \citep{Devlin2019}.
-The reason is that the forward and backward representations are learned separately and each representation captures information only from a unidirectional context \citep{Yang2019}.
+The authors inventing BERT sought to tackle a disadvantage of the classic language modeling pretraining task (see Equations \ref{eq:lm} and \ref{eq:lm2}), namely that it is strictly unidirectional \citep[p.~4171]{Devlin2019}.
+A forward language model can only access information from the preceding tokens $(a_1, \dots, a_{t-1})$ but not from the following tokens $(a_{t+1}, \dots, a_{T})$.
+The same is true for a backward language model in which information can only be captured from succeeding tokens \citep[p.~5753]{Yang2019}.
+Assuming that a representation of token $a_t$ from a bidirectional model that simultaneously can attend to preceding and succeeding tokens may constitute a better representation of token $a_t$ than a representation stemming from a unidirectional language model, the authors of BERT invented an adapted variant of the traditional language modeling pretraining task, named masked language modeling, to learn deep contextualized representations that are bidirectional \citep[p.~4171-4172]{Devlin2019}.\footnote{The concatenation of representations learned by a forward language model with the representations of a backward language model does not generate representations that genuinely draw from left and right contexts \citep[p.~4172]{Devlin2019}.
+The reason is that the forward and backward representations are learned separately and each representation captures information only from a unidirectional context \citep[p.~5753]{Yang2019}.}

-The authors inventing BERT sought to tackle this issue: BERT is a language representation model for sequential transfer learning that utilizes the Transformer encoder and masked language modeling, which is an adapted variant of the traditional language modeling pretraining task, to learn deep and bidirectional representations \citep{Devlin2019}.

-The following subsections provide information on the basic architecture of BERT, explain the masked language modeling task, explicate the input format required by BERT, and describe the pretraining and fine-tuning specifications.
-Figures \ref{fig:bert_pretrain} and \ref{fig:bert_pretrain2} illustrate these aspects.